CastyLoz17/calcwriter_blueprint/README.md

 | ------------------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------------ |
 | <img height="800" src="preview/calcwriter_logic_front.png" /> | <img height="800" src="preview/calcwriter_logic_back.png" /> | <img height="800" src="preview/calcwriter_logic_schematics.png" /> |

 The logic board is the main component, where all the calculations and inputs are actually happening.
-It is powered by an ATmega32U4 and a bunch of SPST Analog Switches for controlling inputs.
+It is powered by an ATmega32U4 microcontroller and a bunch of SPST Analog Switches (MAX335CWGs) for controlling inputs.
 Equations will be sent over by the main device through a serial connection, which also powers the board.

 ## 2. The Interface board: